roymichaels/logistics/docs/operations-handbook.md

 - The application is multi-tenant: each record is tagged with `business_id` and isolated by RLS (`MULTI_BUSINESS_COMPLETE.md`).
 - Three seed businesses demonstrate the architecture (Green Leaf Premium, Fast Herbs, Medical Plus) with unique pricing, SKUs, and staff rosters.
-- Order numbers increment per business (`order_number_sequence`), and `business_users` tracks primary vs. secondary assignments.
+- Order numbers increment per business (`order_number_sequence`), and `business_memberships` tracks primary vs. secondary assignments.
 - Use migrations `20251002100000_roy_michaels_command_system.sql` → `20251002130000_seed_multi_business_data.sql` to restore the full demo state.
 - Owners see every workspace; managers and dispatchers are restricted to their assigned businesses.

 ### Verification Tips

 - Run `SELECT business_id, order_number FROM orders ORDER BY created_at DESC LIMIT 10;` to ensure prefixes differ per business.
-- Change a user's primary business in `business_users` and confirm the UI reflects the new workspace after refresh.
+- Change a user's primary business in `user_business_roles` (reflected through the `business_memberships` view) and confirm the UI reflects the new workspace after refresh.

 ## Navigation & UI Enhancements